raspberrypilearning/make-crumble-robot-head/en/step_5.md

 [[[servo-to-crumble-using-crumblisers]]]

-Otherwise, three male-to-male jumper cables will do the same job but be careful to keep any exposed wires or clips from touching each other.
+Otherwise, three male-to-male jumper cables will do the same job, but be careful to keep any exposed wires or clips from touching each other.

 [[[servo-to-crumble-using-jumper-cables]]]